hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 #### Roster Changes

 At runtime, it is possible that the roster will change dynamically (as happens with the dynamic address book feature).
-Roster changes at the gossip level may influence which peers the module will work with.
+Roster changes at the gossip level may influence which neighbors the module will work with.
 As with all other modules using rosters, Gossip may need a deterministic understanding of which roster applies to which round.
 It will receive this information from Hashgraph in the form of round metadata.

 ### Event Intake